microservice-tools/pixis/README.md

 - Deactivate virtual environment:
 `deactivate`
 # Installation
-1. Clone this project (Rest-Codegen)
+1. Clone this project
 2. Activate virtualenv
 3. Two options to install:
     - Using setup.py:
-        - `cd Rest-Codegen`
+        - `cd pixis`
         - `python3 setup.py develop`
     - Using pip3:
-        - `pip3 install Rest-Codegen/`
+        - `pip3 install pixis/`
 - Uninstall:
-    - `pip3 uninstall rest-codegen`
+    - `pip3 uninstall pixis`

 # Usage

 Command line options will be included soon!

-**Default settings for Codegen:**
+**Default settings for Pixis:**
 - Looks for a user-defined build file named **build.py** in the current working directory.
 If it exists, run it
 - If specification file is not specified in the build file, looks for a specification file named **swagger.yaml** in the current working directory
-- If a folder named **templates/** exists in current working directory, then Codegen will use templates inside that folder instead of default templates, as long as those templates are the same name as the defaults
+- If a folder named **templates/** exists in current working directory, then Pixis will use templates inside that folder instead of default templates, as long as those templates are the same name as the defaults
-- Codegen will generate a Flask server directory named **flask-server-generated** in the current working directory
+- Pixis will generate a Flask server directory named **flask-server-generated** in the current working directory

-**Run Codegen using default settings with:** `$ codegen`
+**Run Pixis using default settings with:** `$ pixis`

-**Run Codegen using a build file:** `$ codegen build.py`
+**Run Pixis using a build file:** `$ pixis build.py`

 Sample build file with available options can be found in our repository's **SAMPLE/** directory (documentation soon!)